73-sk-nahid/Data_Mining_Lab/README.md

 ## Contents

-In this lab, you will learn and practice about basic Python and Data Mining algorithms.
+In this lab, you will learn and practice about basic Python, Data Visualizations, Data Normalizations and Data Mining algorithms.

 ## Getting Started